Punktum-dk/dsu-service-specification/README.md

 For the parameters defined further down, these rules apply:

 An update can contain up to 5 DS keys per domain name.
-If you wish to specify only 1 key, specify only one set, i.e. keytag1, algorithm1, digest_type1 and digest1.
+If you wish to specify only 1 key, specify only one set, i.e. `keytag1`, `algorithm1`, `digest_type1` and `digest1`.

-If you wish to specify two keys, an additional set is specified, i.e. keytag2, algorithm2, digest_type2 and digest2.
-You may continue this way until you reach 5 sets.
+If you wish to specify two keys, an additional set is specified, i.e. `keytag2`, `algorithm2`, `digest_type2` and `digest2`.
+You may continue this way until you reach the maximum of 5 sets.

 The key sets must be specified sequentially starting from 1.
 E.g. it is not allowed to specify set 1, set 2, set 4 without also specifying set 3.